Thutmose III: Campaign 1: Battle of Megiddo

+The size of the two forces is difficult to determine.
+Most scholars believe that the Egyptian army was more numerous.
+Redford uses the time to march the army through the pass estimate the Egyptian numbers, and the number of sheep and goats captured in the battle to estimate the Canaanite force, concluding both armies were around 10,000 men.

 This campaign drastically changed the political situation in the ancient Near East.
-By taking Megiddo, Thutmose gained control of all of northern Canaan and the Syrian princes were obligated to send tribute and their own sons as hostages to Egypt.
-Beyond the Euphrates, the Assyrian, Babylonian and Hittite kings all gave Thutmose gifts, which he alleged to be "tribute" when he recorded it on the walls of Karnak.
-The only noticeable absence is Mitanni, which would bear the brunt of the following Egyptian campaigns into Western Asia.
+By taking Megiddo, Thutmose gained control of all of northern Canaan, forcing the Syrian princes to send tribute and noble hostages to Egypt.
+Beyond the Euphrates, the Assyrian, Babylonian and Hittite kings honored Thutmose with gifts, which he claimed as "tribute" on the walls of Karnak.
+The only notable absence was Mitanni, which would bear the brunt of subsequent Egyptian campaigns into Western Asia.

-Tours of Canaan and Syria
+Campaigns 2-4: Tours of Canaan and Syria

-Thutmose's second, third and fourth campaigns appear to have been nothing more than tours of Syria and Canaan to collect tribute.
+Thutmose's second, third, and fourth campaigns appear to have been nothing more than tours of Syria and Canaan to collect tribute.
 Traditionally, the material directly after the text of the first campaign has been considered to be the second campaign.
 This text records tribute from the area which the Egyptians called Retjenu (roughly equivalent to Canaan) and it was also at this time that Assyria paid a second "tribute" to Thutmose III.
 It is probable that these texts come from Thutmose's 40th year or later and thus have nothing to do with the second campaign at all.
 If so, no records of this campaign have been found.
 Thutmose's third campaign was not considered significant enough to appear in his otherwise extensive Annals at Karnak.
 A survey was made of the animals and plants he found in Canaan, which was illustrated on the walls of a special room at Karnak.
 This survey is dated to Thutmose's 25th year.
 No record remains of Thutmose's fourth campaign, but at some point a fort was built in lower Lebanon and timber was cut for construction of a processional barque, and this probably fits best during this time frame.